Canon 4000D vs Pentax KP

 It is notable that the KP has a microphone port, which can help to improve the quality of audio recordings by attaching an external microphone.
 The 4000D does not feature such a mic input.

-Both the 4000D and the KP are recent models that are part of the current product line-up of Canon.
+The 4000D is a recent model that features in the current product line-up of Canon.
 In contrast, the KP has been discontinued (but can be found pre-owned on ebay).
 There has not been a direct replacement model for the KP from Pentax.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Pentax websites.

 So how do things add up?
 Which of the two cameras – the Canon 4000D or the Pentax KP – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.

 Arguments in favor of the Canon EOS 4000D: